h5py/h5py/docs/source/guide/file.rst

     .. method:: __init__(name, mode='a', driver=None, **driver_kwds)

         Open or create an HDF5 file.
+See above for a summary of options.
+        Argument *name* may be an ASCII or Unicode string.

     .. method:: close()